modeling-computation/Heat-risk-warning/README.md

 These inputs include meteorological variables, derived heat-exposure indicators, and regional characteristics.

-The inputs use one row per region and date.
-The consecutive-exposure variable is named `con` in the SSP files and `cons` in the historical model feature list; align these names before passing future inputs to a model.

 Regional demographic projections were used through 2052.
 Values for 2053–2070 were extrapolated using region-specific linear trends estimated from the 2043–2052 projections.
 The baseline applied the full estimated trends.

 ## Results